MariiaIngersoll/phase1-project-dessert/README.md

-# Dessert Recipes Finder
+# Dessert Recipe Finder
-Phase 1 Project Assignment called Dessert Recipes Finder app
+Phase 1 Project Assignment called Dessert Recipe Finder app

 # Description
 This app has 7 different dessert recipes.
 You can select a recipe by choosing the one you like from the dropdown menu.